When you buy with our links, we may earn a commission. See how we work with brands

 Sitting, 200 lbs.

-While lying directly on the edge of the mattress I felt that the support was outstanding in all sleeping positions.
+While lying directly on the edge of the mattress, I felt that the support was excellent in all sleeping positions.
+The mattress uses reinforced edge support coils.

 The level of edge support while lying is documented in the images below.